dpays/imagehoster/README.md

 }
 ```

-Requires a signature from a Steem account in good standing, see the "Signing uploads" section below for more information.
+Requires a signature from a dPay account in good standing, see the "Signing uploads" section below for more information.

 #### `GET /<image_hash>/[<filename>]` - fetch an uploaded image.